panbibliotekar/gaidet-declaration/README.md

 3. Optionally, add a short comment for clarification

-4. Click **“Generate”** to create the declaration
+4. Click **“Generate”** to create a declaration that can be copied into the Methods, Acknowledgments, or CRediT section of a manuscript, or it could be supplied as a new and separate GAI use statement.

-5. Copy and paste the output into your manuscript as a
+6. Copy and paste the output into your manuscript as a
    **separate section following the CRediT author contributions**,
    as recommended in the GAIDeT model.